Going mobile in Victoria

 “Our mobile case managers come in as a specialist to assist the case manager, so there is dual ownership over the progress of the claim,” says Robyn.
 “Both case managers work closely around strategies and communication and they are very clear about their role and responsibilities with workers and employers so there is no confusion about who is doing what.”

-From October 2016 to August 2023, Victorian mobile case managers spent 7,300 hours on the road, completed over 10,000 site visits, travelled more than 1.5 million kilometres and worked on more than 4,700 claims.
-“We’ve helped over 3,400 people return to work,” says Robyn.
+From October 2016 to December 2023, Victorian mobile case managers completed over 10,000 site visits and travelled more than two million kilometres – the travel time equating to one-and-a-half years on the road!
+During this time the team has worked on 6,270 claims.
+“We’ve helped over 3,889 people return to work,” says Robyn.
 “We certainly have seen improvements in workers’ upgrades in capacity and believe mobile case management is having a really positive impact on return to work outcomes.”

 Personal stories of recovery